Hiroshima Toyo Carp: Early years

 The Central League had seven teams in 1952, making it complicated to form a coherent schedule for each team.
 Therefore, it was decided that any team that ended the season with a winning percentage below .300 would be disbanded or merged with another team.
 This agreement may have targeted the Carp, since the team had been in last place every season.
 The team won only 37 games in 1952, mostly on the back of ace Ryōhei Hasegawa, but ended with a .316 winning percentage, saving itself from being disbanded.
 The Shochiku Robins ended the season in last place with a .288 winning percentage, and was merged with the Taiyo Whales.
-While the Robins "merged" with the Whales, they had actually ceased operations prior to the merger, leaving most of their star players as free agents; Hiroshima signed most of them as a result.
+While the Robins "merged" with the Whales, since technically the Robins were jettisoned from NPB and folded, this left most of their star players as free agents; Hiroshima signed most of them as a result.

 The team's financial plight only worsened in the following years, and the team could only issue one uniform per player in 1953.
 Nevertheless, the team continued to play each season.
 The team moved to the newly constructed Hiroshima Municipal Stadium in central Hiroshima in July 1957.
 Finally, in 1960, they ended the season above the .500 mark.

 In 1968, the Toyo Kogyo company became the team's chief sponsor, and the company name was inserted to become the Hiroshima Toyo Carp.
 The company was renamed Mazda Motor Corporation in 1984 after the Matsuda family sold their stakes in the company to Ford, but kept their 60% stake in the team, which they hold onto to this very day.
-The Toyo name remains memorialized in the name of the baseball team, although the team is rarely mentioned by its full name.
+The Toyo name remains memorialized in the name of the baseball team, although the team is rarely mentioned by its full name; only in the draft and in official news outlets.
 The team ended the season above 3rd place for the first time the year corporate sponsorship started, but fell back into last place from 1972 to 1974.
+The Hiroshima Carp were also the last Japanese team to have a non-Japanese player on its roster (excluding Japanese-Americans).
+Zoilo Versalles, the 1965 American League MVP, was the first non-Japanese player to play for the Carp.